hashicorp/terraform-provider-azurerm/website/docs/r/api_management_custom_domain.html.markdown

 A `proxy` block supports the following:

--> **Tip:** The default hostname ending with `.azure-api.net` must not be added as it will be included by default and it is filtered out, so it would always show in `tf plan` but never have any effect.
+-> **Tip:** The default proxy hostname ending with `.azure-api.net` must not be added as it will be automatically created by Azure and ignored by Terraform.

 * `host_name` - (Required) The Hostname to use for the API Proxy Endpoint.